-IPCC 1B1 a, Key category for CH4
+IPCC 1B1a, Key category for CH4 NFR 1B1a Last update: 04.01.2016

-NFR 1B1
+Coal has been shipped from Svalbard since 1907.
 There are today two coal mines at Spitsbergen (the largest island in the Svalbard archipelago) operated by a Norwegian company.
 The second mine was opened in 2001.
+Emissions from abandoned underground mines are also included in the inventory.
 As the Norwegian GHG inventory, according to official definitions, shall include emissions from all activities at Svalbard, also emissions from Russian coal production have been estimated.
 Until 1998, there was production in two Russian coal mines, Barentsburg and Pyramiden, but since then, production takes place only in the Barentsburg mine.
 The Norwegian mines and Pyramiden are defined as surface mines, whereas Barentsburg is an underground mine.
 Russian production has in recent years been considerably smaller than the Norwegian production, and due to a fire that started in 2008 the production in 2008 and 2009 was very small.
 In autumn 2010, ordinary production was restarted.
 Russian activity data are more uncertain than the Norwegian, which causes a correspondingly higher uncertainty in the emission figures.